sashinpivotal/pcf-dev-students-notes/README.md

 -   Can a route be applied to multiple applications?
 -   Can a route exist without an application associated with it?
     (See “cf routes” and “cf create-route” commands.)
+-   Why might you use an internal route?
+-   What are prequisites to using an internal route?
 -   What could be the use case of "cf create-route"?
 -   When mapping or unmapping routes, do you have to restart or restage an application?